techidaily/site-games-able/source/_posts/decoding-twitch-platform-features-and-usage-tips.md

  If you want to donate money to a streamer (other than subscribing), you can make a one-time cash donation or donate Bits.
 Bits are Twitch's in-site currency which you can donate to the streamer by "cheering."
 They appear as little gemstones that change color depending on the donation amount.

  One bit equates to one US cent, and all of it goes to the streamer.
-However, when you purchase bits, you'll notice that the price is higher than one cent per bit; that's[how Twitch makes money](https://www.makeuseof.com/how-does-twitch-make-money/) .
+However, when you purchase bits, you'll notice that the price is higher than one cent per bit; that's [how Twitch makes money](https://www.makeuseof.com/how-does-twitch-make-money/) .
 To purchase bits, look for the diamond shape near the top-right of your screen.
 It will say**Get Bits** when you hover over it with your mouse.

 ### What Is a Hype Train?